Kuper-Tech/sbmt-kafka_producer/README.md

 ## Usage

-To send a message to a Kafka topic, execute the following:
+To send a message to a Kafka topic, execute the following command:

 ```ruby
 SomeProducer.new.publish(payload, key: "123", headers: {"some-header" => "some-value"})